-D4) Occurrence of protected areas in modeled future (2050) distribution.

-NOTES: "Protected area" refers to existing parks, refuges, wilderness areas, and other designated conservation areas that are relatively invulnerable to outright habitat destruction from human activities and that are likely to provide suitable conditions for the existence of viable populations of the species.
+D4) Occurrence of Protected Areas in Modeled Future (2050) Distribution human activities and that are likely to provide suitable conditions for the existence of viable populations of the species.
 Models of current and projected future ranges should meet standards described in the notes for D2.
 Modeled future distribution may refer to a single season (e.g., breeding season distribution or winter distribution) for migratory species.
 This factor considers ranges and protected areas within the assessment area only.